 Parents will be notified of any academic integrity concerns.
 The school must be able to ensure validity and integrity of academic honesty.
 If there is an issue, the student and parent may be escalated to meet with the school principal.
-Corrective action will be administered by school personnel in a progressive manner to review enrollment eligibility and can result in administrative withdrawal from the school.
+Corrective action will be administered by school personnel in a progressive manner through the district of enrollment's Code of Discipline and can result in administrative withdrawal from the school.